lessware/lessware-aws/README.md

   - `serviceClass`: a string that identifies the service class in the `AWS` SDK to use, e.g. `SecretsManager`

 ## Example Usage
-An API Controller using `waitsForEmptyEventLoop`, `service` middlware.
+An API Controller using `waitsForEmptyEventLoop`, `service` middleware.

 ```javascript
 -- todo.js --